simbabque/ingress-banner-mapper/README.md

 ## Disclaimer

-This project is not affiliated with Niantic, Inc., Ingress, or Bannergress.
+This project is not affiliated with Niantic Spatial, Inc., Ingress, or Bannergress.

 ## Issues